woIowizard/duolingo/README.md

 <hr>
 <a name="dbl"></a>

-### 2x XP boost
+### XP boost
-Run the script with `-d` to add a double xp boost to your account for 15 mins.
+Run the script with `-d` to add an xp boost to your account.
+If you are logged in to the mobile version of the app, `-d` adds a triple xp boost for 15 mins.
+You can change the duration of the boost by specifying the desired number of minutes in `-v`.
+If the triple xp boost fails, `-d` adds a double xp boost to your account for 15 mins.